algorandfoundation/ARCs/ARCs/arc-draft_sign_data.md

 export type StdData = string;
 ```

-The `StdData` cannot be a valid Algorand object type like a transaction or a logic signature.
-It **MUST NOT** be prepended with any reserved Algorand domain separator prefix, as defined in the [Algorand specs](https://github.com/algorandfoundation/specs/blob/master/dev/crypto.md#domain-separation) and in the [Go type HashID](https://github.com/algorand/go-algorand/blob/master/protocol/hash.go#L21).
+The `StdData` must be validated with respect the JSON schema provided with `metadata` (defined below).
+It cannot be a valid Algorand transaction therefore **MUST NOT** be prepended with a known domain separator `TX` or `TG`.

-The `StdData` **MUST** be prepended with the `"arcXXXX"` domain separator, so that wallets can distinguish ARC-xxxx arbitrary data to be signed.
+> Algorand domain separators are defined in the [Algorand specs](https://github.com/algorandfoundation/specs/blob/master/dev/crypto.md#domain-separation) and in the [Go type HashID](https://github.com/algorand/go-algorand/blob/master/protocol/hash.go#L21).

 #### Interface `Ed25519Pk`